What can I do if I’m being bullied?

 Living in fear and wondering ‘why me?’ are common symptoms of bullying

 Bullying may be aimed at your sexual orientation, gender expression, ethnicity, colour, religion, appearance, disability, or anything the bully feels they can exploit to feel powerful over you.
 However, anyone can experience bullying and it can happen anywhere, including school, at home, at work, online and in your community.
 Bullying can take many forms.
-If you are experiencing any type of bullying, it is important to remember two things: it is not your fault, and it can be stopped.
+If you are being bullied, it is important to remember two things: it is not your fault, and it can be stopped.
 There is support available for those who are being bullied.

 Am I being bullied?